Emergency Preparedness

 What to Download to Prepare

-To enhance citizen awareness during emergencies, Dublin residents are encouraged to sign up for the ALERT Franklin County mass notification and warning system and Dublin’s Smart911 community notification system.
+To enhance citizen awareness during emergencies, Dublin residents are encouraged to sign up for the ALERT Franklin County mass notification warning system and Dublin’s Smart911 community notification system.

 Dublin’s newest emergency communications tool, Smart911, provides localized alerts specific to Dublin.
 Smart911 enables residents to sign up for severe weather alerts that are automated and sent to registrants immediately after the National Weather Service issues a severe weather warning for the Dublin area.
 Residents can also opt-in to receive Dublin community announcements.